 Day 7.
 Add 2 teaspoons of sugar.
 Give it a stir.

 Day 8.
-Drain off the liquid from the jar and keep the sediment.
-Throw away the liquid - it is not active enough to brew with yet.
+Remove all the liquid from the jar and throw it away.
+Just keep the sludgy sediment in the bottom.
+This liquid is not yet strong enough to brew with - throw it out.

 Day 15.
 You now have an active bug and you can bottle your first batch.
 Drain of the liquid and don't throw it away this time.
 See below for instructions on how to bottle it.